ElementsProject/paypercall/README.md

 ### As a middleware

 `paypercall` can be used as an express/connect middleware to charge payments directly in your node.js app.
-Below is an example app that charges 0.1 EUR to send out tweets:
+Below is an example app that charges 0.1 USD to send out tweets:

 #### app.js
 ```js